rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 // Other Entity APIs ...
 {{< /highlight >}}

-In the first asynchronous function, the user is created as object with the username and email properties.
-Furthermore, it is stored on the `users/${id}` ressource path.
-So whenver you would want to retrieve a specific user from the firebase database, you could get the one user via its unique identifier and the entity ressource path.
+In the first asynchronous function, the user is created as an object with the username and email properties.
+Furthermore, it is stored on the `users/${id}` resource path.
+So whenever you would want to retrieve a specific user from the firebase database, you could get the one user via its unique identifier and the entity resource path.

-In the second asynchronous function, the users are retrieved from the general users entity ressource path.
+In the second asynchronous function, the users are retrieved from the general user's entity resource path.
 The function will return all users from the firebase realtime database.

 Note: In the future, you could consider to split up the file into multiple files for different domain entities (e.g. *db/user.js*, *db/todos.js*, ...) in one module (e.g. *db/* folder).